 Challenges in Editing and Revising Translations

-Subjectivity: Deciding on the “best” translation can often be subjective, depending on the editor’s or reviser’s personal style, preferences, or understanding of the text.
+Subjectivity: Often, such a choice of the “best” translation is left at the editor’s or reviser’s subjectivity, based on their own personal style or preference, or even understanding of the text.

 Time and Resources: Editing and revising can be time-consuming processes, requiring meticulous attention to detail.